-Affirmation: Basically, affirmation involves self-talk and thus recruits the dominant cerebral hemisphere (the so called “left brain” in most, right-handed people).
+Affirmations for Pilates: Basically, affirmation involves self-talk and thus recruits the dominant cerebral hemisphere (the so called “left brain” in most, right-handed people).
 Simply stating to yourself certain positive messages actually activates specific neural pathways that when strengthened tend to promote self-esteem and well-being.
-For example, reminding yourself of things like “I’m okay, I’m on my way to a better body and lifestyle.
-And “I’m a good person even if I make mistakes;” or “I’m good enough, I don’t have to be perfect”.
+This is not just psychological fitness – this is also tried and tested well-being which makes personal goals actual and achievement into successes.
+For example, reminding yourself things such as “I am okay, I’m on my way to a better body and lifestyle.
+And “I’m a good person even if I make mistakes;” or “I am good enough” “I am fit” “I am healthy” “I can do anything!”.

-Relaxation: Various forms of relaxation training have been used for centuries as a way for people to gain control (and even mastery) of many of their physical systems such as reducing arousal in their nervous system and calming tension in their muscles.
+Relaxation and Pilates: Various forms of relaxation training have been used for centuries as a way for people to gain control (and even mastery) of many of their physical systems such as reducing arousal in their nervous system and calming tension in their muscles.

 Just as there are several types of affirmations and visualization methods, there are a variety of relaxation techniques that can be used to good effect.
 Some people do well with progressive relaxation that involves alternating between tensing muscle groups and then letting them unwind.
-Other people find simply letting go of tension in their muscles without first tensing them works better.
+Other people find simply letting go of tension in their muscles in Pilates without first tensing them works better.
 Other relaxation methods Stretch and Relax include meditation, self-hypnosis, biofeedback and some of the visualization techniques noted above.

 Remember: Think well, act well, feel well, and be well!
+Live Well!

 Most importantly, exercise your mental and psychological fitness and your opportunities will soar in achievements along the path to well-being!